levent1ozgur/Projects/README.md

     *   Some small projects I've built.

-_All of them built with AI, including this website_ 🙃
+_All of them built with AI, including this markdown file_ 🙃